 Learning will take place within project-based studio environments in which you will actively participate and develop skills in key contemporary photographic production processes.

-Throughout the program students engage with broader critical analyses of the historical, theoretical and cultural contexts of photography.
+Throughout this degree, students engage with broader critical analyses of the historical, theoretical and cultural contexts of photography.

 You will experience a variety of learning and teaching approaches.
 They will include studio-based environments, production workshops, lectures and seminars.
 You will engage in individual and team-based projects where you will collaborate with others relevant to your practice from industries such as fashion, journalism, design, architecture, and music.
 You will be assessed through presentations, exhibitions, staff, peer and self-assessment.